-All completed forms must be submitted to the Records team.
+All completed forms must be submitted to the Records Management team.

-The Records team will then scan the completed form and attach the relevant workflow to the form according to who must review the declaration.
+The Records Management team will then scan the completed form and attach the relevant workflow to the form according to who must review the declaration.

+Process Roles and Responsibilities

+STAFF PROCESS

-Process - Roles and Responsibilities STAFF PROCESS Gift/, benefit or hospitality offered Member of Council Staff or received Completes the Gifts, Benefits and Hospitality form and submits form to their Departmental Manager.
+Gift, benefit or hospitality offered or received Member of Council Staff Completes the Gifts, Benefits and Hospitality form and submits form to their Departmental Manager.
 If the recipient is a Manager, their relevant Executive Leadership Team member.

-Manager/Executive Leadership Team member Advises the Executive Manager Governance & Customer Service if the value exceeds the nominal value identified in this policy (currently \$50) Determines compliance in accordance with this Policy formally acknowledges the donor by way of a letter if required ensures all documentation is saved in Council's electronic document management system.
-Finalises form and submits form to the Records team for scanning and workflow allocation.
-Executive Assistant to the CEOEnters the gift, benefit or hospitality on Enters the gift, benefits of hospitality of the Gifts, Benefits and Hospitality Register once the workflow has been completed.
-COUNCILLOR, MEMBER OF A DELEGATED COMMITTEE OR EXECUTIVE LEADERSHIP TEAM MEMBER PROCESS Gift, benefit or hospitality offered or received Councillor/Member of the Executive Leadership Team/Member of a delegated committee • Completes form and submits the Gifts, Benefits and Hospitality form to Executive Assistant to the CEO.
-Executive Assistant to the CEO Refers the form to Records for scanning and allocation of workflow Drafts formal acknowledgement letter for the donor via letter from CEO or Mayor (to be determined given nature of gift) • Updates Gift and Hospitality Register after CEO has signed the form once the workflow is completed. ensures all documentation is saved in Council's electronic document management system.
-CEO Determines compliance in accordance with Policy Where necessary consults with the Mayor on the matter and action to be taken • Finalises form and requests the Executive Assistant to the CEO to update the Gifts, Benefits and Hospitality Register Signs and sends the acknowledgement letter to the donor •
+Manager/Executive Leadership Team member Advises the Director People and Governance if the value exceeds the nominal value identified in this policy (currently \$50) Determines compliance in accordance with this Policy Formally acknowledges the donor by way of a letter if required Ensures all documentation is saved in Council's electronic document management system.

+• Finalises form and submits form to the Records team for scanning and workflow allocation.

+Executive Assistant to the CEO

+Enters the gift, benefit or hospitality on the Gifts, Benefits and Hospitality Register once the workflow has been completed.

+COUNCILLOR, MEMBER OF A DELEGATED COMMITTEE OR EXECUTIVE LEADERSHIP TEAM MEMBER PROCESS

+Gift, benefit or hospitality offered or received

+Councillor/Member of the Executive Leadership Team/Member of a delegated committee

+Completes form and submits the Gifts, Benefits and Hospitality form to Executive Assistant to the CEO.

+Executive Assistant to the CEO

+- Refers the form to Records for scanning and allocation of workflow - Drafts formal acknowledgement letter for the donor via letter from CEO or Mayor (to be determined given nature of gift) - Updates Gift and Hospitality Register after CEO has signed the form once the workflow is completed. - Ensures all documentation is saved in Council's electronic document management system.

+CEO

+- Determines compliance in accordance with Policy - Where necessary consults with the Mayor on the matter and action to be taken - Finalises form and requests the Executive Assistant to the CEO to update the Gifts, Benefits and Hospitality Register - Signs and sends the acknowledgement letter to the donor

-10.3 Gifts, Benefits and Hospitality Register
+11.3 Gifts, Benefits and Hospitality Register